-MICS480 - Capstone Project in Information Technology
+MICS480 - Capstone Project in Information Technology 3 Credits Available as hybrid only

 The Capstone Project requires students to define, research, design, implement and evaluate a project of their choosing relevant to the needs of a work situation.
 The project, which may identify and analyze a business need or issue, offer a proposal for solving a business problem, or developing a business plan, requires the integration of five course areas in the student's program in Information Systems.
 Orientation for the Capstone begins after a student has completed the appropriate courses.
 A faculty advisor works closely with students in developing their Capstone Project plan.
 Research and analysis are required.
 Students deliver both oral and written presentations of their project.